 8. If you find yourself getting attracted to a member of staff in the office (it happens, we’re only human! & Shaytaan is working hard) ask Allah for guidance & strength, and start doing voluntary fasts, it’ll push these thoughts away and set your mind straight.

-9. Most important people in the building are the support staff, e.g. post room, reception, cleaners.
+9. The most important people in the building are the support staff, e.g. post room, reception, cleaners.
 Commercial services can improve curb appeal of your business.
 Always give them a polite greeting and a smile and if they empty your bin whilst you are there thank them, but keep the smile muted if they are from the opposite sex.

 10. Finally, every morning make sure you pray the 2 rak’ah of Duha (minimum 2, you can pray up to 8 rak’ah if you want) before you go to work, it’ll help put barakah/blessing in whatever you do.
 Constant remembrance of Allah at all times, and dua dua dua!
 You’ll be fully equipped inshaAllah to face any situation that comes up at in any office.

 These are some of the tips that myself and close friends of mine were able to brainstorm together, what about you?
 Any ideas? tips?
 Have you ever faced situations as a Muslim which you found particularly hard to tackle?

 Share your experiences in the comments box below and help each other inshaAllah :)